MiDataInt/mdi-script-generator/static/options/RUN_MODE.md

 scripts are for administrators; end users simply point their web browser at your server.
-Indeed, anyone with a web browser can access your public servers, which therefore demand login authorization to protect their resources.
+Indeed, anyone with a web browser can access your public servers, which therefore demand login authorization to protect your resources.

 Similar to Local Mode, Public Server Mode mainly provides access to Stage 2 Apps with data packages uploaded or copied